How to make a train platform – the talented Dave has been in touch again.

 But this time he’s pointed me in the direction of one of his pals.

-If you want to know how to make a train platform from scratch – you have to watch this video.
+If you want to know how to build a train platform from scratch – you have to watch this video.
 It looks great.

 Big thank you to Jim.